 News from the City Council Meeting

-At its meeting this evening the City Council approved a revised sign ordinance.
-Among other things, the ordinance will allow businesses near Hwy 101 and Co.
+businesses near Hwy 101 and Co.
 Rd.
-39 to have taller signs so that the signage is visible from the highway.
+39 to have taller signs so that the

 The revised ordinance also allows placing smaller (3 sq ft) signs onto their property along the roadway.
 Denny's on Co.
 Rd.
 39 has been using these types of signs and other businesses such as the Holiday Station will be able to use them as well.
 There are other limitations on these signs and businesses should look for a letter from the city explaining the new sign ordinance.